making a difference in our community

 Newspapers in Education promotes learning and literacy by providing community-sponsored newspapers and curriculum guides to students and teachers in the Puget Sound area and beyond.

 The Greater good Campaignis a public service effort to preserve funding for higher education in Washington.

 Education Lab explores promising practices to the most persistent challenges in our education system.

-The Fund For The Needy has raised more than $16.3 million, 100 percent of which goes directly to local agencies that address critical needs in our community.
+Fund for Those in Need has raised more than $30 million, 100 percent of which goes directly to local agencies that address critical needs in our community.